Watershed Conservation Projects

 It usually takes 6 months minimum to go from start to finish with your conservation project.

 - Site visit - 2 month wait time.
-This is a popular program, and while we do our best to keep the wait times down as much as possible, a 6-8 week wait is typical.
+This is a popular program, and while we do our best to keep the wait times down as much as possible, an 8 week wait from when you request a site visit is typical.
+You must have a site visit prior to submitting an application.

 - Prepare and submit application - 1-2+ months.
 Applicants who have done more prep work prior to the site visit may be able to compress this timeframe.